CherylGoody/Future-Clan-Documentation-Project/README.md

 # Future-Clan-Participant-Project
 ## Overview
-This is the first official project on the Future Clan Data Analysis Bootcamp.
-This project aims at uncovering insights from the participants' data set by analysing the demographics and other parameters in the data set to enable entire class better understand.
+This is my first official data analysis project from the Future Clan Data Analysis Bootcamp.
+This project aims at uncovering insights from the participants' data set through the analysis of their demographics and other parameters in the data set to enable entire class better understand their categories, similarities as well as their differences.

 ## Project Outline
 - Data Source